 Xposed Framework Installer

-The Xposed Framework Installer is the must-have app for rooted Android phones.
+The Xposed Framework Installer is a must-have app for rooted Android phones.
 It gives apps — or modules, as they’re called — the ability to make system-level changes to your device, of the kind you would have previously needed to flash a custom ROM to achieve.

 Xposed Modules customize, tweak, and enhance your phone in pretty much every way imaginable.
 Some of the best Xposed Modules, including the permissions manager XPrivacy, can be downloaded through the Play Store.
 Others, such as the awesome GravityBox, need to be installed separately.